-From the information made available to the Commission, the Commission considers that magnesium oxide and sodium bicarbonate compete in the market place as alternative additives to cattle stockfeed.
-However, the Commission has insufficient information to establish the extent to which these products compete and the commercial inter-changeability of these products in the market.
+On information made available to the Commission, magnesium oxide and sodium bicarbonate appear to compete in the market place as alternative additives to cattle stockfeed.
+However, the Commission has insufficient information to establish the extent to which these products compete in terms of customer preference, nor has any submission been made clearly articulating the commercial inter-changeability of the products in the market.

-4.4.3 The Commission's assessment
+4.3.3.
+The Commission's assessment